 Our partners’ complementary resources, tools and programs ensure that the highest level of scientific research and diagnostic services are deployed in the communities that need it the most.
 The Mérieux Foundation USA’s partners include government agencies, corporations, nonprofit organizations, foundations, academic centers, and research institutions.

-The Mérieux Foundation USA is working with DAI on a USAID-funded Emerging Pandemic Threats 2 Preparedness and Response project to support the strengthening of national One Health platforms, provide resource materials, and convene catalytic forums to support prevention, detection, and response of emerging diseases in West Africa (Mali, Senegal and Côte d’Ivoire).
+The Mérieux Foundation USA is working with DAI on a USAID-funded Emerging Pandemic Threats 2 Preparedness and Response project to support the strengthening of national One Health platforms, provide resource materials, and convene catalytic forums to support prevention, detection, and response of emerging diseases in Côte d’Ivoire, Guinea, Mali, and Laos.

 Skoll Global Threats Fund